John Denys Taylor: Expansion of the hospital

-In 1951, the surgical block was completed and equipped with the necessary materials for operation and the original hospital building was then used for outpatient waiting rooms and exam rooms.
+New premises led to more surgeries, with Cesarean deliveries and I.V. transfusions being introduced.

 In 1951, pulmonary tuberculosis became a health concern as cases increased with a shortage of beds due to the high demand.
-In Southern Rhodesia, the tuberculosis outbreak was first noticed within the mines, followed by the towns, and then rural areas, which directly affected the Bonda Mission Hospital.
-This was a fear for Taylor and the other medical staff at the mission, as it was thought that those who leave their home country are more susceptible to die from tuberculosis rather than the locals.

-With the tuberculosis outbreak, there was a need for Taylor to apply for the Beit Trust again.
-Beit, with the government, funded the creation of a 45 bed block for tuberculosis patients with an X-ray unit and a diesel electric power unit in 1952.
-The X-rays were used for refraction and collagen estimations to determine the contralateral lung damage and the grade of the fibrosis in the patients who suffered from the pneumoconiosis symptoms.
+The Beit Trust, with the government, funded the creation of a 45 bed block for tuberculosis patients with an X-ray unit and a diesel electric power unit in 1952.

 With the 1951 expansion of the hospital, the original verandah was repurposed as the hospital chapel.
 The chapel was an important location as the center of the hospital to allow for the connection with God’s glory and the establishment of spiritual health with both mental and physical health.

 Throughout Taylor’s 40 years at the missionary, Bonda Hospital was able to expand to a full size of 200 beds and over 100 staff members.

+By 2017, the hospital was reported to be in a dilapidated state, with much work needed to bring it up to a useable standard.